-Testing seed viability is important before you go out to buy.
+Testing seed viability is important before you go out to buy new ones.
 Don't go throwing away last year's seeds before you test to see if they'll germinate.

 I got a 100% strike rate on these bean seeds 5 years after the use by date.

 A few days is all it takes to find out if your seeds are still fertile and you can save yourself a fortune AND it minimises waste.

 These tendergreen dwarf bean seeds had a use by date of 2008

 I found them on the back of a shelf in my shed when I was clearing up one day last spring.